mcatalano/Chemical_Kinetics_in_R/README.md

 The resulting k-values, or rate constants, that minimize the residual are stored in the object `parest`.
 A full report of results is stored in the object `fitval`.

-Results are plotted with `ggplot2`.
+Results are plotted with the `ggplot2` package.
 The raw data are denoted by points and the overlaid curves represent the predicted concentrations as determined by parameter fitting.